 Even though the percent of stocks above their 200-day SMA is not as volatile as the percent of stocks above their 50-day SMA, the indicator is not immune to whipsaws.
 In the chart above, there were several crosses in August-September 2007, November-December 2007, May-June 2008 and June-July 2009.
 These crosses can be reduced by applying a moving average to smooth the indicator.
 The pink line shows the 20-day SMA of the indicator.
 Notice how this “smoothed” version crossed the 50% threshold fewer times.

 The percent of stocks above their 50-day SMA is best suited for overbought and oversold levels.
 Because of its volatility, this indicator will move to overbought and oversold levels more often than the indicators based on longer moving averages (150-day and 200-day).
 Just like momentum oscillators, this indicator can become overbought numerous times in a strong uptrend or oversold many times during a strong downtrend.
 Therefore, it is important to identify the direction of the bigger trend to establish a bias and trade in harmony with the big trend.
-Short-term oversold conditions are preferred when the long-term trend is up and short-term overbought conditions are preferred when the long-term trend is down.
+Short-term oversold conditions are preferred when the long-term trend is up, while short-term overbought conditions are preferred when the long-term trend is down.
 Basic trend analysis can be used to determine the trend of the underlying index.

 In general, readings above 70% are deemed overbought and readings below 30% are deemed oversold.
 These levels may vary for other indices.
 First, notice how the indicator became overbought numerous times from May 2009 until May 2010.
 Multiple overbought readings are a sign of strength, not weakness.
 Second, notice that the indicator became oversold only two times over a 12-month period.
 Moreover, these oversold readings did not last long.
 This is also a testament to underlying strength.
 Simply becoming oversold is not always a buy signal.
-Often it is prudent to wait for an upturn from oversold levels.
+It is often prudent to wait for an upturn from oversold levels.
 In the example above, the green dotted lines show when the indicator crossed back above the 50% threshold.
 It is also possible that another signal triggered when the indicator dipped below 35% in November.

 Bullish and bearish divergences can produce great signals, but they are also prone to many false signals.
 The key, as always, is to separate robust signals from ineffective signals.
 Small divergences can be suspect.
 These typically form over a relatively short time period with little difference between the peaks or troughs.
 Small bearish divergences in a strong uptrend are unlikely to foreshadow significant weakness.
 This is especially true when the divergent peaks exceed 70%.
 Think about it.
 Breadth still favors the bulls if more than 70% of stocks are trading above a designated moving average.
 Similarly, small bullish divergences in strong downtrends are unlikely to foreshadow a major bullish reversal.
 This is especially true when the divergent troughs form below 30%.
 Breadth still favors the bears when less than 30% of stocks are trading above a specified moving average.
-Larger divergences have a greater chance of success.
+(Larger divergences have a greater chance of success.)
 Larger refers to the elapsed time and the difference between the two peaks or troughs.
 A sharp divergence covering two months or longer is more likely to work than a shallow divergence covering 1-2 weeks.

-The chart below shows the Nasdaq %Above 50-day MA ($NAA50R) with the Nasdaq Composite in the lower window.
+The chart below shows the Nasdaq Percent Above 50-day MA ($NAA50R) with the Nasdaq Composite in the lower window.
 A large bullish divergence formed from November 2009 until March 2010.
 Even though the troughs were below 30%, the divergence extended over three months and the second trough was well above the first trough (green arrows).
 The subsequent move above 50% confirmed the divergence and foreshadowed the rally from late May to early June.
 A small bearish divergence formed in May-June and the indicator moved below 50% in early July, but this signal did not foreshadow an extended decline.
 The Nasdaq uptrend was too strong and the indicator moved back above 50% in short time.

-The next chart shows the S&P/TSX %Above 50-day MA ($TSXA50R) with the TSX Composite ($TSX).
+The next chart shows the S&P/TSX Percent Above 50-day MA ($TSXA50R) with the TSX Composite ($TSX).
 A small bearish divergence formed from the second week of May until the third week of June (4-5 weeks).
 Even though this was a relatively short divergence time-wise, the distance between the early May high and mid-June high created a rather steep divergence.
 The TSX Composite managed to exceed its May high, but the indicator did not make it back above 60% in mid-June.
 A sharply lower high formed to create the divergence, which was then confirmed with a break below 50%.

 The percentage of stocks above a specific moving average is a breadth indicator that measures the degree of participation.
 Participation would be deemed relatively weak if the S&P 500 moved above its 50-day moving average and only 40% of stocks were above their 50-day moving average.
 Conversely, participation would be deemed strong if the S&P 500 moved above its 50-day moving average and 60% or more of its components were also above their 50-day moving average.
 In addition to absolute levels, chartists can analyze the directional movement of the indicator.
 Breadth is weakening when the indicator falls and strengthening when the indicator rises.
 A rising market and falling indicator would raise suspicions on underlying weakness.
 Similarly, a falling market and rising indicator would suggest underlying strength that could foreshadow a bullish reversal.
 As with all indicators, it is important to confirm or refute findings with other indicators and analysis.